Stephan Kuttner: Works

-To organize the field of textual scholarship in medieval canon law he founded the Institute of Medieval Canon Law in 1955, which he presided over for 25 years and which now is affiliated to the University of Munich and bears his name.
+To organize the field of textual scholarship in medieval canon law he founded the Institute of Medieval Canon Law in 1955, which he presided over for 25 years and which now is affiliated with LMU Munich and bears his name.
 He also launched a series of international congresses in medieval canon law, the tenth of which was in session at the time of his death.
 He was appointed by Pope Paul VI to serve on the initial Commission for the Reform of the Code of Canon Law.
 Kuttner also founded the publishing series Monumenta Iuris Canonici and the journal Bulletin of Medieval Canon Law.
 The latter originally appeared in the journal Traditio, before becoming an independent journal.

 The author of many scholarly works, Kuttner received numerous academic awards and honors in the U.S. and abroad.
 He held honorary degrees from Cambridge, Paris, Bologna and Salamanca universities and was a member of the American Academy of Arts and Sciences, the Institut de France and the American Philosophical Society.
 Kuttner was recognized for his life's work by his 1969 induction into the prestigious Order Pour le Mérite, Germany's highest honor to bestow on artists, scholars, and scientists.

 An accomplished pianist, he also composed music, wrote and translated poetry, and corresponded widely in several languages.
 In 1990, his Missa Brevis, written for 16 vocal parts, was performed by The Boston Cecilia.

 The Library of the Stephan Kuttner Institute of Medieval Canon Law has Kuttner's extensive Collection of scholarly off-prints as well as his scholarly correspondence.
-A data base of these titles is now available at the institute.
+A database of these titles is now available at the institute.
 In the future the database might be accessible on the Internet.